 - 3 units, Letter, 3 lec, DE

 - DA, CSU, C-ID HOSP 100

-- Students will learn about the organization, employment opportunities, and financial performances of the many segments involved in the hospitality industry--food and lodging, resorts, tourism enterprises, attractions, and related operations such as event planning and entertainment.
+- opportunities, and financial performances of the many segments involved in the hospitality industry--food and lodging, resorts, tourism enterprises, attractions, and related operations such as event planning and entertainment.
 The focus is on orientation to customer service, cultural and economic trends, and career opportunities in the various segments.